 This recipe is a traditional, family recipe from my childhood in England when my mum would make a Sunday afternoon tea of finger sandwiches and these must-have pastries.

-Vanilla in custard
+Vanilla in Custard

 Custard flavors can be customized by adding citrus or extract.
 Vanilla being the most popular flavor to add to custards, you will see that I list it as optional in the recipe as I don’t normally add it to this recipe as the nutmeg is the dominant flavor.
 You can add vanilla if you like.